AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Prestige Classes/Metamage.md

 ### Dynamicist

 Somehow, you have managed to break the limit - being so used to magic, containing and conducting so much energy and studying the laws and properties of dynamics all around you, lead you to not only the discovery - but the application, of magic beyond traditional mortal understanding.
-At 5th level, your caster level in all spellcasting types you are proficient with, is increased by 1.
+At 5th level, your caster level in all three magic types is increased by 1.

 >[!note]
 >If this feature would cause a character to be a 21th level caster of any magic type, they remain a 20th level caster but get a +1 bonus to their spellcasting bonus with that magic type.